 The question of sustainability in fashion is becoming a topic of growing interest, spurred on by the recent outbreak of the COVID-19 pandemic.
 In the wake of crisis, many people had a moment to rethink their priorities and values and boycotted brands which did not align with them, or that mistreated their employees and business partners.
 Now, perhaps more than ever, customers want to hold big fashion players accountable for their sustainability commitments.

 As someone working in fashion, I think I have a pretty good understanding of what goes on behind the scenes.
 I know the real cost of producing clothes, I know what the process looks like, and I’ve become more aware of the ugly dealings of certain fashion companies.
 When I first found out about this exhibition, I started wondering if it would add anything new to the conversation.
-Still, curiosity got the best of me and I visited the Museum of European Cultures last month.
+Still, curiosity got the best of me and I visited the Museum of European Cultures when we came to Berlin.
 Here’s what to expect if you’ve been thinking about catching the exhibition too…

 The exhibition opens with a display of high street pieces mixed in with designer creations.
 In the corner, there’s a video station that shows the glamour of couture runway shows in juxtaposition to the poor working conditions in Asian sweatshops.

 The theme of contrast in fashion continued as I made my way towards the central area of the room.
 It takes visitors on a trip back in history by highlighting how consumers’ purchasing behaviour shifted throughout the decades.
 In the crisis-ridden 1930s and 1940s, people only bought what they needed or had to get crafty and make their own clothing from existing materials.
 We can see various examples of such creations on display, including a girl’s dress that grew with the child and a dress made from two different fabric leftovers.